top of page

 • Gradual return to normal activity levels

 These exercises help improve support for the cervical spine during everyday movement.
+Physiotherapy may also help reduce reliance on passive stretching by building the strength and endurance needed to maintain better neck and upper body mechanics.

 Massage Therapy

 Massage therapy may assist in reducing muscle tension commonly associated with neck discomfort.
+Many individuals with neck pain develop tightness or guarding in the upper trapezius, levator scapulae, suboccipitals, cervical paraspinals, shoulders, chest, and upper back.

 Treatment may include: